shubhamsarda00/COL764-Information-Retrieval-and-Web-Search/Assignment2/README.md

 **2. python3 lm_rerank.py (query-file) (top-100-file) (collection-file) (model=uni|bi)**

 On running the lm_rerank.py script:

-For the unigram model, result file in the trec_eval format is stored as result_uni.txt For the bigram model, result file in the trec_eval format is stored as result_bi.txt
+For the unigram model, result file in the trec_eval format is stored as result_uni.txt.
+For the bigram model, result file in the trec_eval format is stored as result_bi.txt

 **query-file**: file containing the queries in the same tsv format as given in the ms marco dataset